-His job was to guard them from invasions from the outside which started to happen more and more often lately.
-Strange bipedal terrestrials, who were sailing on the ocean surface inside of huge wooden fishes with air fins, tried to disturb their peace again and again.
+His job was to guard them from invasions from the outside.
+They started to happen more and more often lately.
+Strange bipedal terrestrials, who were sailing on the ocean surface inside huge wooden fishes with air fins, tried to disturb their peace again and again.
 The gates of the sanctuary closed behind the warrior of the depths.
-The guard which he was supposed to change bowed to him and turned towards the sanctuary.
+The guard, which he was supposed to change, bowed to him and turned towards the sanctuary.

 “Brother Sheilesh.”
 Istri spoke to him.

 “Are you nervous, Istri?
 Do you want to ask something?”

 “I… I mean, why do these terrestrials want to enter our temple?
 Do they want the barrier containing the Horror of the Depths to be breached?”

 “I doubt they even know about it.
 I’ve heard they’re called “pi-irra-tes”.
 It was difficult for the melodic, almost musical speech of Sheilesh to say the word in a rough, foreign language.
 “They are the greediest of terrestrials.
 The only thing they care about is golden decorations of the sanctuary, and they disregard the consequences.”

 “I understand, brother.”
 Istri bowed to his comrade.